elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 e.g LCS
 ![CS3230-4-3.PNG]({{site.baseurl}}/img/CS3230-4-3.PNG)

+> Bottom up it matters because values might not be computed before the next value happens.
+> For top down, the value will be recursively calculated.

 ## Text segmentation problem
-Given a string of text in unknow language without space of punctuation, split this string into its words from a dictionary
+Given a string of text in unknown language without space of punctuation, split this string into its words from a dictionary

-- Asume given access to boolean function `isWord(i,j)` that returns 1 if X[i..j] is a word
+- Assume given access to boolean function `isWord(i,j)` that returns 1 if X[i..j] is a word

 E.g, BLUESTEM
 return BLUE STEM